ibm-cloud-docs/cloud-object-storage/getting-started.md

 ## Create some buckets to store your data
 {: #gs-create-buckets}

 1. [Ordering {{site.data.keyword.cos_full_notm}}](/docs/cloud-object-storage?topic=cloud-object-storage-provision) creates a _service instance_. {{site.data.keyword.cos_full_notm}} is a multi-tenant system, and all instances of {{site.data.keyword.cos_short}} share physical infrastructure.
-You will be automatically redirected to the service instance upon its creation.
+You are automatically redirected to the service instance upon its creation.
 Your {{site.data.keyword.cos_short}} instances are listed under **Storage** in [the resource list](https://cloud.ibm.com/resources).

    The terms 'resource instance' and 'service instance' refer to the same concept, and can be used interchangeably.
    {: tip}

-1. You will need a bucket before you can store data in your new _service instance_.
+1. You need a bucket before you can store data in your new _service instance_.
 To **Create a bucket**, start by choosing a unique name.
 All buckets in all regions across the globe share a single namespace.
 Ensure that you have the [correct permissions](/docs/cloud-object-storage?topic=cloud-object-storage-iam-bucket-permissions) to create a bucket.

    When you name buckets or objects, be sure to avoid the use of Personally Identifiable Information (PII).
 PII is information that can identify any user (natural person) by name, location, or any other means.
    {: tip}